 - Collaboration tools

 - Alerts and notifications

-- Document management and file sharing
+- Document management and file storage and sharing

 - Access controls and permissions

 Pricing: Monday.com has five plans: Free, Basic, Standard, Pro, and Enterprise.
 The Basic, Standard, and Pro plans are available for $8, $10, and $16/seat/month, respectively.
 You'll need to contact sales for the Enterprise plan.

 ClickUp is a well-known project management solution and another great alternative to Trello.
 Like Trello, ClickUp has Kanban boards and grid options to manage your projects and tasks.
 However, it has more features than most Trello alternatives, such as timelines, Gantt charts, and more.
 It also allows you to schedule charts, create recurring tasks, and chat with team members.

 ClickUp is unique in that it offers more than 15 customizable views, at least 10 of which are available in the Free Forever Plan!
 And if you can't get enough of Trello's straightforward, user-friendly Board interface, you're in luck.
 You can drag and drop practically anything on the ClickUp Board View, so projects can move as quickly as you do.
 Take it a step further by customizing or grouping jobs based on the fields that are most important to you and your team.

 - To-do list and Kanban boards